-The differential clock buffer for the MAX1418 has been designed to accept an AC-coupled clock waveform.
+The differential clock buffer for the MAX1419 has been designed to accept an AC-coupled clock waveform.
 Like the signal inputs, the clock inputs are self-biasing.
-In this case, the common-mode bias potential is 2.4V and each input is connected to the reference potential through a $1 k \Omega$ resistor.
-Consequently, the differential input resistance associated with the clock inputs is $2 k \Omega$.
-While differential clock signals as low as 0.5Vp-p may be used to drive the clock inputs, best dynamic performance is achieved with clock input voltage levels of 2 Vp-p to 3 Vp-p.
-Jitter on the clock signal translates directly to jitter (noise) on the sampled signal.
-Therefore, the clock source should be a low-jitter (low phase noise) source.
+In this case, the common-mode bias potential is 2.4V and each input is connected to the reference potential through a 1k $\Omega$ resistor.
+Consequently, the differential input resistance associated with the clock inputs is 2k $\Omega$ .
+While differential clock signals as low as 0.5VP-P may be used to drive the clock inputs, best dynamic performance is achieved with clock signal translates directly to jitter (noise) on the sampled signal.
+Therefore, the clock source should be a low-jitter (low-phase noise) source.
 See the Applications Information section for additional details on driving the clock inputs.